It’s no secret that everything is changing.

 Do focus on service.
 Think about what it is your clients not only want right now, but need.
 Is there a discounted service you can offer?
 A supportive Facebook group you can start?
 A Instagram Live Q&A you can host?

-Selling is helping, just make you don’t push in-your-face offers.
+Selling is helping, just make sure you don’t push in-your-face offers.
 People are not in the mood to be told they need to “act on this EXCLUSIVE offer RIGHT NOW before it’s too late.”
 Read the room pal.

 Do transition your offline business online.
 Brainstorm about how you might be able to offer your services virtually.
 Getting creative now can set you up for success now — and when you’re able to open your doors once again.